dlobba/kdi_project/README.md

 In the root folder it is possible to find:

-* filtering_tag, filtering_tag2: the tags used to filter the .osm files (filtering_tag2 has not been used)
-* osm_scripts, set of commands and generalised info about osm file processing both with `osm-tools` and `osmium`, in addition to useful code snippets
-* the data folder containing the data used by scripts to create individual in protege
+* the data folder containing the data used by scripts to create individuals in protege
 * the `scripts` folder, containing the R script files used to process data contained in the `data` folder.
 * the `cellfie_rules.json` file contains the transformation rules cellfie has to perform in order to import individuals in protege.
+* the `graphs` folder contains graphml files created using yED for both the informal and formal model used for the task.
+* the folder `data_processing_resources` contains help files and bash scripts used to collect data for the project, including osm_scripts, set of commands and generalised info about osm file processing both with `osm-tools` and `osmium`, in addition to useful code snippets
 * pyosm, a python library used to build a SQLite db out of an .osm file.
   Which we though to use to obtain tags out of the various OSM entities, in scenarios where `osmium` and `osm-tools` **seem not** to do the job.

   PyOSM has been deprecated in favour of ther ways to process OSM data.

 ____